You can have the best product in the world, but if your landing page is crappy, your visitors will leave.

 In this blog post, we’ll show you:

 - How to identify landing page optimization problems

 - 10 of the best landing page optimization practices

 What Is Landing Page Optimization?

-Landing page optimization refers to the process of improving elements and contents of your landing page in order to enhance conversions.
+Landing page optimization refers to the process of improving the elements and contents of your landing page to enhance conversions.
 This is done through various testing techniques, data collection, SEO, and common sense.

 In a nutshell, this is how you optimize landing pages: You can collect information and data through surveys and past metrics and use this to create a great landing page.